 The General Studies major prepares you for a lifetime of success.
-Whatever job or career you choose, you will need a wide variety of skills: analytic, communication, interpersonal, leadership, teamwork, technical, etc. Employers want you to have a broad background of knowledge, skills, and abilities that prepare you to take on new tasks and jobs easily, as well as for advancement.
-The General Studies major is also a great choice for students who decide to continue their studies at a four year institution.
+Whatever job or career you choose, you will need a wide variety of skills: analytical, communication, interpersonal, leadership, teamwork, technical, etc. Employers want you to have a broad background of knowledge, skills, and abilities that prepare you to take on new tasks and jobs easily, as well as for advancement.
+The General Studies major is also a great choice for students who decide to continue their studies at a four-year institution.

 The General Studies Program is designed for students who want maximum flexibility in their choice of courses.
 The program provides a core foundation in the humanities, mathematics, computer science, science, and social sciences.
 Beyond meeting general education state requirements, the program offers students numerous selections for areas of concentration as well as the opportunity to design, in cooperation with an academic advisor, a series of courses for exploring career opportunities, achieving personal goals, or meeting transfer requirements.

 See a list of required courses and learning outcomes for this program in the college catalog.

 Frequently Asked Questions

 Yes, all students need a major in order to graduate.
 If you are uncertain about which major to choose, General Studies is an excellent choice for you.

 Which courses are required for the General Studies major?

 Can I take courses for the General Studies major online?

 Yes, many general education courses are available online as well as on campus.